jakthom/whynot-blog/src/content/blog/zero-infrastructure-iceberg-data-lake-in-five-minutes-with-s3-tables-and-duckdb.md

 jobsat: string
 ```

-Which can then be used directly, to create the Iceberg table:
+Which can then be used to create the Iceberg table:

 ```python
 catalog.create_table(